snowplow-archive/snowplow.github.com/_posts/2015-03-15-snowplow-javascript-tracker-2.4.0-released.md

 <h2><a name="single-page">3.
 Dynamic handling of single-page apps</a></h2>

-Previous versions of the JavaScript Tracker would get the page's URL and referrer once when the page loaded and never update them.
-This meant that on a single-page site, Snowplow users had to manually set a custom URL and referrer each time the URL changed without the page reloading.
+Previous versions of the JavaScript Tracker would retrieve the page's URL and referrer's URL on page load and never update them.
+This was problematic for single-page applications (SPAs), with Snowplow users resorting to manually setting a custom page/referrer URLs whenever the URL changed inside the SPA.

 Version 2.4.0 of the Tracker automatically detects when the page URL changes and updates the page URL and referrer accordingly.
 The referrer is replaced by the old page URL.
 Note that you must send at least one event each time the URL changes, because the Tracker will not notice a skipped URL.
-This means that if the user navigates from `page1` to `page2` to `page3`, but no events are fired while on `page3`, the referrer reported for all events fired on `page3` will be `page1`.
+This means that if the user navigates from `page1` to `page2` to `page3`, but no events are fired while on `page3`, the referrer reported for all events fired on `page3` will stil be `page1`.

-If you ever use the `setCustomUrl`, the URL reported by the Tracker will stop changing (unless you call `setCustomUrl` again).
-Setting the referrer using `setReferrerUrl` is similarly sticky.
+When you use the `setCustomUrl`, the page URL reported by the Tracker will "stick" at the supplied value until the JavaScript Tracker is reloaded - unless of course you call `setCustomUrl` again.
+Setting the referrer URL using `setReferrerUrl` is similarly sticky.

 <h2><a name="performance-timing">4.
 Improved PerformanceTiming context</a></h2>

-The last version of the Tracker added the ability to add a context containing data from the [Navigation Timing API][navigation-timing] to all events.
-At the time the context gets constructed, some of the timing metrics (loadEventEnd, loadEventStart, and domComplete) are usually not yet available.
-In this version, the context is recalculated with every event instead of being cached, so those metrics will start being added to events as soon as they become available.
+We recently added the ability to add a context containing data from the [Navigation Timing API][navigation-timing] to all events.
+At the time the context gets constructed, some of the timing metrics (typically `loadEventEnd`, `loadEventStart`, and `domComplete`) are usually not yet available.

+With this releaes, the context is recalculated with every event instead of being cached, so missing timing metrics will be added to subsequent events as soon as those metrics become available.

 <h2><a name="other">5.
 Other improvements</a></h2>

 We have also:

-* Started adding common contexts (including the PerformanceTiming context) to form_change, form_submit, and link_click events (the only event types to which they were not already automatically added if enabled) [#340][340]
+* Started adding common contexts (including the `PerformanceTiming` context) to `form_change`, `form_submit`, and `link_click` events, the only event types to which they were not already automatically added if enabled [#340][340]
 * Increased the reliability of the JavaScript Tracker's document size detection [#334][334]
 * Started randomly generating the [ngrok][ngrok] subdomain used for our integration tests to prevent clashes when the tests are run more than once simultaneously [#333][333]
-* Updated the Vagrant setup to always use the latest version of Peru [#336][336]
+* Updated the Vagrant setup to work with the latest version of Peru [#336][336]

 <h2><a name="upgrading">6.
 Upgrading</a></h2>

 The upgraded minified tracker is available here:

-    http(s)://d1fc8wv8zag5ca.cloudfront.net/2.3.0/sp.js
+    http(s)://d1fc8wv8zag5ca.cloudfront.net/2.4.0/sp.js

 This release is fully backward-compatible.